Superfast broadband alternatives

 Connecting Cumbria Phase 2 aims to extend the availability of superfast broadband to 95% of premises across the County by mid 2018.
 A contract is now in place with BT to deliver this, together with commercial deployments in the County.
 For more information on the deployment of Fibre to the Cabinet (FTTC), go to when and where: Connecting Cumbria.

 Will every property get superfast broadband in Cumbria?

-No, it is not possible for every property to get superfast broadband the aim is to reach 93% of the properties.
+No, it is not possible for every property to get superfast broadband.
+The aim is to reach 95% of the properties.

-Are there alternatives for the 5% who can't get superfast broadband?
+Are there alternatives for the 5% who cannot get superfast broadband?

 Yes, there are alternatives to superfast broadband.

 What are the alternatives to FTTC or Fibre to the Premises (FTTP)?

 Mobile telephone broadband

 If you receive a good mobile telephone signal at your property you could connect to the internet by using a dongle or a SIM if using a tablet.
 The dongle plugs into a USB connection on your computer and a SIM is inserted into your tablet.
 Check the coverage in your area by using Ofcom's mobile broadband coverage checker.

 You are almost guaranteed to be able to get satellite broadband.
-You will need a satellite dish installed, dishes are normally set up by the satellite internet service provider you decide to use as part of the installation fee.
+You will need a satellite dish installed.
+Dishes are normally set up by the satellite internet service provider you decide to use as part of the installation fee.
 There can be a slight delay (latency) in receiving some information.
 Satellite broadband can also be affected by the weather.

 Wireless delivery from radio masts

 You need a smart antenna installed by a broadband supplier to receive broadband from a radio mast.
-The antenna is placed on the outside of your property as it needs to be in line-of-site of a transmitting radio mast.
+The antenna is placed on the outside of your property.
+It needs to be in line-of-sight of a transmitting radio mast.
 The radio mast is connected to the fibre-optic network.
 The wireless router in your home plugs into the antenna.
 This is just as it would if you got your broadband through the telephone line.

 Are there any local based broadband alternatives?